 Public Square, Murfreesboro, TN 37130

-This successful weekly market in Murfreesboro’s historic downtown square will boast more than 50 vendors in 2021.
-They’re starting several weeks earlier this year to accommodate spring vegetables and strawberries, and it just gets better from there.
-Stop by to pick up fresh veggies, homemade cakes and pies, meats, freshly cut flowers, farm-fresh eggs, jams, jellies and more.
+This successful weekly market in Murfreesboro’s historic downtown square boasts more than 50 vendors.
+They started several weeks early this year to accommodate spring vegetables and strawberries, and it just gets better from there.
+Stop by to pick up fresh veggies, homemade cakes and pies, meats, freshly cut flowers, farm-fresh eggs, jams, jellies, and more.

-Organic and naturally grown produce, varieties of meat, baked goods, eggs, crafts, live music and food trucks can all be found at the Nolensville Farmer’s Market (now held at its new location, Mill Creek Church of Christ).
+Organic and naturally grown produce, varieties of meat, baked goods, eggs, crafts, live music, and food trucks can all be found at the Nolensville Farmers’ Market (now held at its new location, Historic Nolensville School).
 Stop by to check out all the new vendors joining the fun this year!

-Farm-fresh produce, eggs, milk, cheeses, flowers, seasonal fruits and berries, bread, granola, herbs and spices (and so much more) are on display at Richland Park every Saturday morning, serving the Sylvan Park, Nations and West Nashville communities — rain, shine, sleet or snow!
+Farm-fresh produce, eggs, milk, cheeses, flowers, seasonal fruits and berries, bread, granola, herbs, spices, and so much more are on display at Richland Park every Saturday morning, serving the Sylvan Park, Nations, and West Nashville communities — rain, shine, sleet, or snow!
 Stand-out vendors include local favorites such as Delvin Farms, Bells Bend Farms, Pharmakultur Bakery, and Wedge Oak Farm, plus a selection of new vendors and international flavors, too.
-Though the pandemic prevents the typical children’s activities, chef demos or classes, you can still expect some new community events this year, such as Louisiana Crawfish Boils (take-home) and Family Picnic Pods in the Park.

-The Amqui Station Farmers Market’s mission is to provide a reliable source of fresh, locally grown fruits and vegetables.
-In addition to their marketplace, the Amqui Station Farmers Market looks to educate the community on the benefits of eating fresh foods and shopping locally.
-Since the market requires all vendors to “make it, bake it, raise it, or grow it,” we know we’re in for some fresh and delicious goods!
+The Amqui Station Farmers’ Market’s mission is to provide a reliable source of fresh, locally grown fruits and vegetables.
+In addition to their marketplace, the Amqui Station Farmers’ Market looks to educate the community on the benefits of eating fresh foods and shopping locally.
+Since the market requires all vendors to “make it, bake it, raise it, or grow it,” we know we’re in for some fresh, delicious goods!

-Embrace your Nashville farmers’ markets and enjoy the best flavors of the season!
+Embrace your Nashville makers at this season’s farmers’ markets, and enjoy the best flavors of the season!